AafienX/AafienX.github.io/index.md

 3rd July 12:15

-Bicycle ride on rainy evening, cold breeze and light drizzle and the sky washed in golden rays coming from the best sunset I have ever witnessed, with some of my bestest friends, oohooo!!!
-Memorable, one of those memories I would like to store forever.
+Bicycle ride on rainy evening, cold breeze and light drizzle and the sky washed in golden rays coming from the best sunset I have witnessed in years, with some of my bestest friends, oohooo!!!
+What a day was yesterday, one of those memories I would like to store forever.
+Today, I got one interview in some 15-20 minutes yepp, you got me it's vibess again.
+May be third time for me that I applied for Vibes, and also third time that I won't appear for interview.
+Why?
+May be scared of failure, as always feeling unprepared, feeling I am not worth it.
+May be something else...
+I know, this way it is never going to work, I have to overcome this, I will eventually, but right now, I do not feel ready for any failure or any rejection. :|
+(Thanks for encouraging, sorry I can't.)